-The Permanency Support Program (PSP) Learning Hub, based in Warrawong, will offer training and workforce development to hundreds of caseworkers and casework managers from across NSW.
+The PSP Learning Hub, based in Warrawong, will offer training and workforce development to hundreds of caseworkers and casework managers from across NSW.

 Minister for Families, Communities and Disability Services Gareth Ward said the centre would support the state’s aim of providing all children with a safe, permanent and loving home to thrive.